urwid/urwid/docs/tutorial/index.rst

 keyboard input for entering text, making corrections and moving the cursor around with the *HOME*, *END* and arrow keys.

-Here we are customizing the :class:`Edit` widget by subclassing it to handle one extra key: *ENTER*.
+Here we are customizing the :class:`Filler` decoration widget that is holding our :class:`Edit` widget by subclassing it and defining a new ``keypress()`` method.
+Customizing decoration or container widgets to handle input this way is a common pattern in Urwid applications.
+This pattern is easier to maintain and extend than handling all special input in an ``unhandled_input`` function.

 * ``Question`` is an :class:`Edit` widget that starts with the caption ``"What is your name?\n"``.
 The newline at the end of the caption